-French tractors roll into Paris to protest 'agri-bashing'
+French farmers clog highways to protest at 'agri-bashing'

-PARIS (Reuters) - Up to a thousand tractors will block roads in Paris on Wednesday as French farmers protest against government policies and international trade agreements which they say are hurting their businesses and living standards.
+“No rural France without farmers.
+Let us get on with our jobs,” one farmer wrote on his tractor.

-Farmers unions said members heading to the capital from across France would converge on Avenue Foch, near the Champs Elysees and Arc de Triomphe, later on Wednesday.
+Another in a convoy flanked by police motorcyclists took aim at the president: “Macron, answer us!
+Save farmers.”

-“The government is leaving us exposed, let us work,” one farmer wrote on his tractor.
+Farmers unions said their members would converge on Avenue Foch, a wide boulevard flanked by some of Paris’ most luxurious properties near the Arc de Triomphe in central Paris.

-The demonstration is being staged by the two main farm unions, which called for a meeting with President Emmanuel Macron to express concerns about government policies they say harm French agriculture.
+The two main farm unions are staging the protest and demanding a meeting with President Emmanuel Macron to express grievances over policies they say hurt French agriculture, such as the phasing out of the weedkiller glyphosate.

-“We want to warn everyone that if there are no more farmers in France it has a knock on effect on the French economy,” 29-year-old farmer Alix Heurtaut told Reuters in an interview earlier this week.
+“We want to warn everyone that if there are no more farmers in France it has a knock on effect on the French economy,” 29-year-old farmer Alix Heurtaut told Reuters ahead of the protest.

 Resentment among farmers has been growing at what they call “agri-bashing”, or criticism of agriculture over issues ranging from pesticide use to animal welfare.

 Attacks on livestock farms and butcher’s shops by vegan activists have caused particular outrage.
-Longstanding tensions with environmental associations have meanwhile deepened amid debates about banning the common weedkiller glyphosate and restricting pesticide use near residential areas.
+Longstanding tensions with environmental associations have meanwhile deepened amid debates about banning glyphosate and restricting pesticide use near residential areas.

-Some farmers blame Macron for rushing to ban glyphosate by 2021, going beyond current European Union policy, although the government has promised exemptions for farms that have no viable alternative.
+Farmers widely blame Macron for rushing to ban glyphosate by 2021, going beyond current European Union policy, although the government has promised exemptions for farms that have no viable alternative.

 Macron has also been under pressure from farmers over EU trade deals with Canada and the Mercosur bloc of South American countries, which farming groups say will usher in imports of cheaper agricultural goods produced to lower standards.

-A food law passed by Macron’s government, which aimed to give farmers a fairer share of profits, has also failed to dispel discontent over modest revenues.
+A food law passed by Macron’s government, which aimed to give farmers a fairer share of profits, has failed to dispel discontent over modest revenues.

 Farm unions are gearing up for negotiations over the next EU budget, which could see agricultural spending trimmed due to Britain’s planned exit from the bloc.

-Reporting by Gus Trompiz, Noemie Olive, Emilie Delwarde and Matthieu Protard; Editing by Catherine Evans
+Reporting by Gus Trompiz, Noemie Olive, Emilie Delwarde and Matthieu Protard; Writing by Matthieu Protard and Richard Lough; Editing by Catherine Evans, William Maclean